 How many times a day should I update Twitter?

-There’s no “perfect” answer for how many tweets you should send out every day.
-Your volume could seem high or low depending on the other people that your followers are reading.
-In general, you can never send out too many @mentions.
-Mentions are the main tool for conversation on Twitter, and the more conversation, the better.
-As far as regular tweets or status updates, 1-3 times a day is great—as long as you’re consistent.
-If you can’t sign on to Twitter every day, automate your tweets.
+There’s no “perfect” answer for how many Tweets you should send out every day.
+Your volume could seem high or low depending on the thousands of other people that your followers are also reading.

 What is the best time of day to post to Twitter?

-There is never a hard and fast answer to this question, your Twitter schedule should reflect the behaviors of your specific audience.
+The simplest answer?
+Your Twitter schedule should reflect the behaviors of your specific audience.
 Check out our Twitter and Facebook Posting Guide for all the tricks and tools you’ll need to craft your personalized Twitter schedule.

 Should I automate my Tweets?

 Besides the free tips listed above, Twitter also offers paid promotion.
-Just like with Facebook, Twitter lets you set a budget and runs promoted tweets for a set amount of time.
-You can tailor who sees the tweets by targeting users by keywords in their timeline, interests, geography, gender, and similarity to existing followers.
+Just like with Facebook, Twitter lets you set a budget and runs promoted Tweets for a set amount of time.
+You can tailor who sees the Tweets by targeting users by keywords in their timeline, interests, geography, gender, and similarity to existing followers.